Serbia: Energy

 The energy sector is one of the largest and most important sectors to the country's economy.
 Serbia is a net exporter of electricity and importer of key fuels (such as oil and gas).

 Serbia has an abundance of coal, and significant reserves of oil and gas.
 Serbia's proven reserves of 5.5 billion tonnes of coal lignite are the fifth largest in the world (second in Europe, after Germany).

 Coal is found in two large deposits: Kolubara (4 billion tonnes of reserves) and Kostolac (1.5 billion tonnes).
 Despite being small on a world scale, Serbia's oil and gas resources (77.4 million tonnes of oil equivalent and 48.1 billion cubic metres, respectively) have a certain regional importance since they are largest in the region of former Yugoslavia as well as the Balkans (excluding Romania).
 Almost 90% of the discovered oil and gas are to be found in Banat and those oil and gas fields are by size among the largest in the Pannonian basin but are average on a European scale.

 The production of electricity in 2015 in Serbia was 36.5 billion kilowatt-hours (KWh), while the final electricity consumption amounted to 35.5 billion kilowatt-hours (KWh).
 Most of the electricity produced comes from thermal-power plants (72.7% of all electricity) and to a lesser degree from hydroelectric-power plants (27.3%).
-There are 6 lignite-operated thermal-power plants with an installed power of 3,936 MW; largest of which are 1,502 MW-Nikola Tesla 1 and 1,160 MW-Nikola Tesla 2, both in Obrenovac.
-Total installed power of 9 hydroelectric-power plants is 2,831 MW, largest of which is Đerdap 1 with capacity of 1,026 MW.
+There are 6 lignite-operated thermal-power plants with an installed power of 3,936 MW.
+Total installed power of 9 hydroelectric-power plants is 2,831 MW.
 In addition to this, there are mazute and gas-operated thermal-power plants with an installed power of 353 MW.
 The entire production of electricity is concentrated in Elektroprivreda Srbije (EPS), public electric-utility power company.